Start the service

 Text can be pasted from the local client into the remote desktop.

-To paste text from a local Linux / Windows clipboard into the remote Linux / Windows desktop, press Ctrl+V.
+To paste text from a local Linux / Windows clipboard into a remote Linux / Windows desktop, press Ctrl+V.

-To paste text from a local MacOS clipboard to the remote Linux / Windows desktop, use your browser’s menu system to select Edit -> Paste.
+To paste text from a local MacOS clipboard to a remote Linux / Windows desktop, use your browser’s menu system to select Edit > Paste.
 This transfers the local clipboard to the remote clipboard.
 Once this is done, you can use Ctrl+V or use your remote application’s paste feature.

 The server administrator can turn off this feature by setting Server.Paste.Enabled to false in scyld-cloud-workstation.xml.